Museums, mysteries, and the Mint: jump right into the cultural experiences that define the capital city of this prairie province.

 The Manitoba Legislative Building

 If you enjoyed the Da Vinci Code or National Treasure, you're probably going to want to make a pit stop at the Manitoba Legislative Building.
-The building also has the qualities of a beautiful government building, from a grand staircase to beautiful statues (in this case, of twin bison), and all the classic trappings.
+The building has all the qualities of a beautiful government building, from a grand staircase to impressive statues (in this case, of twin bison), and all the classic trappings.
 But hidden throughout this building are hieroglyphics, masonic symbols, numeric codes and secrets that will leave you stumped.
 Occult links, sphinxes, ancient temples and more will be discussed and explained on a Hermetic Code Tour of the building.

 Winnipeg Art Gallery